 - Pull out leaves, twigs, and other debris

 - Spray unit from inside out to dislodge more dirt from coils

 - Reassemble and reconnect power

 Air conditioners work hard.
 The equipment is exposed to heat.
 It vibrates.
 The elements can inflict damage to the exterior condenser unit.
 Due to these forces, leaks might develop in the refrigerant lines.
 The loss of refrigerant naturally causes your AC to perform poorly.

 The problem of leaking refrigerant requires professional evaluation.
 Simply refilling the lines may not accomplish anything except more leaking.
-The licensed technicians at HB McClure in Harrisburg, PA, can inspect your air conditioner.
+The licensed technicians at HB Home Service Team can inspect your air conditioner.
 We can locate and repair leaking lines.
 When this is not feasible, we can inform you about options for replacing a leaking air conditioner.
-Our company services both residential and commercial customers.

 Ideally, you’ll contact our maintenance team for a seasonal AC tune-up.
 We can catch and resolve emerging problems before they raise your energy bill and reduce indoor comfort.